Cofibrantly generated lax orthogonal factorisation systems

 A function $f\colon L\to L'$ between continuous lattices is continuous for the associate topology if and only if it preserves directed suprema.
-Thus, the category of continuous lattices and maps of poset that preserve directed suprema is isomorphic to a full subcategory $\mathbf{CL}$ of $\Topo$.
+Thus, the category of continuous lattices and maps of posets that preserve directed suprema is isomorphic to a full subcategory $\mathbf{CL}$ of $\Topo$.

-As part of the seminal work~\cite{MR0404073}, D.~Scott showed that a topological space is a continuous lattice if and only if it is injective with respect to all embeddings of topological spaces.
+As part of his seminal work~\cite{MR0404073}, D.~Scott showed that a topological space is a continuous lattice if and only if it is injective with respect to all embeddings of topological spaces.
 Later, it was shown in~\cite{MR0367013} that the category of continuous lattices is isomorphic to the category of algebras of the filter monad $\mathsf{F}$ on $\Topo$, the monad that assigns to each space $X$ its space of filters $FX$ endowed with a suitable topology.
-This is in fact a monad enriched in $\mathbf{Pos}$.
-Using that $\mathsf{F}$ is lax idempotent, or Kock--Z\"oberlain, \cite{MR1718926}~proves that continuous lattices are the spaces Kan injective, or lax orthogonal, to embeddings.

 Before explaining how all this relates to \textsc{lofs}, let us make a point about the direction of the inequalities between continuous maps.
 The filter monad on $\Topo$ is colax idempotent, with the ordering between continuous maps induced by the specialisation order.
 When we want to apply the theory of \textsc{lofs} and simple monads to this example, we are presented with two options: we either reverse the ordering on 2-cells (inequalities) in our statements, or else we reverse the specialisation ordering to make the filter monad lax idempotent.
 We choose the latter approach, used in~\cite{MR2927175,1702.02602}, so $f\leq g$ for a pair of parallel continuous maps shall mean $f(x)\sqsupseteq g(x)$ for all $x$ in their domain.